neil-nb/PatternAnalysis-2025/2D_Improved_UNET_47205145/README.md

 The script also produces visual comparisons between input images, true masks, and predicted masks.

 ### Results
-The model achieved strong segmentation performance across all classes, indicating robust generalisation to unseen slices.
+The Improved U-Net achieved robust segmentation performance across all anatomical classes, showing effective localisation of the prostate and surrounding organs.
+Quantitatively, average Dice scores across classes were in the range of 0.825-0.994, with the bladder and background being the least and most accurately predicted classes respectively.
+These results demonstrate that the architectural improvements enhance feature learning and generalisation to unseen slices.

 ![Performance Results](images/dice_scores.png)

+Command to evaluate: python predict.py

 ## Visual Results